TestardR/go-compiler-escape-analysis/README.md

 **When does the Go compiler place variables on the heap and the stack ?**

-- Sharing gown typically stays on the stack
+- Sharing down typically stays on the stack
   - Passing references down as function parameters
 - Sharing up typically escapes to the heap
   - Returning references (pointers) from functions